Trump to headline in-person fundraisers in June, his first since coronavirus outbreak

 Party officials said they plan to take safety measures to ensure the health of the president and attendees.
 About 25 people are expected to attend each event, which is a smaller gathering than many other Trump Victory fundraisers.
 The events were first reported Friday by Politico.

-The White House Medical Unit and U.S. Secret Service will evaluate all attendees to decide whether they can attend the event, according to a party official, speaking on the condition of anonymity to discuss security measures.
+The White House Medical Unit and U.S. Secret Service will evaluate all attendees to decide whether they can attend the event, according to a party official, who spoke on the condition of anonymity to discuss security measures.
 Each site will be professionally cleaned and sanitized, the official said.

 Attendees will be tested for the coronavirus the day of the event, with testing costs covered by Trump Victory, the official said.
 All attendees must test negative to attend, complete a “wellness questionnaire” and pass a temperature screening, the official said.

-The events, which are among the most expensive Trump Victory fundraisers, would inject millions of dollars into Trump’s reelection coffers at a time when Joe Biden’s' campaign is gearing up for its own high-dollar fundraising efforts.
+The events, which are among the most expensive Trump Victory fundraisers, would inject millions of dollars into Trump’s reelection coffers at a time when former vice president Joe Biden’s campaign is gearing up for its own high-dollar fundraising efforts.

 In April, Trump narrowly outraised the presumptive Democratic presidential nominee, without holding any in-person fundraisers and largely relying on his robust online fundraising machine.